krantiprakash/Robot-Dog/README.md

 # Robot-Dog
-# Unitree B2 Workspace Setup
+# Spot Mini Workspace Setup

 This guide outlines the steps to set up a ROS 2 workspace for the Unitree B2 robot, including building the workspace, launching the robot model in Mujoco and RViz, and making the robot stand.